 The remnants of Carthage are scattered across the Bay of Tunis.
 The tumbled columns and marbles in a seafront setting have their own charm.
 See the renowned mosaic collection of the National Bardo Museum.
 Sidi Bou Said – the seaside neighborhood is a laid-back area where you can relax against the backdrop of the ocean.

 The beautiful Olive Tree Mosque is a great example of religious architecture.
 The Dar Hasan Palace is a gorgeous architectural gem.
-Tunis is like a living city when you can revel in the history.
+Tunis is like a living city when you can revel in history.

 Where to stay: Best hotels in Tunis, Tunisia